 There is no GI-specific NP degree program.
 You will complete training in a population-focused NP track and develop GI specialty expertise through clinical placements and post-graduation employment.

 MSN vs DNP: Both degrees qualify you for NP licensure and GI NP practice.
 The MSN (typically 2–3 years full-time) remains the most common entry-level NP degree.
-The DNP adds doctoral-level coursework in evidence-based practice, systems leadership, and quality improvement; it does not extend clinical scope in most states.
-Several states are moving toward DNP as the entry-level NP degree requirement; if you are planning a long career horizon, the DNP provides future-proofing.
+The DNP adds doctoral-level coursework in evidence-based practice, systems leadership, and quality improvement; it does not extend clinical scope in any state.
+No state board of nursing requires a DNP for NP licensure, and none has adopted a date to do so — the DNP-as-entry-level idea is a longstanding AACN position rather than a regulatory requirement, and you should be skeptical of any program marketing that implies otherwise.
 Some academic medical center GI programs – particularly hepatology and IBD clinics – express preference for DNP candidates in leadership NP positions.

 NP program selection for GI: When choosing an NP program, prioritize access to GI clinical placement sites.
 Request information about available GI and gastroenterology preceptorships.
 Programs affiliated with academic medical centers that have GI divisions will give you the best shot at securing relevant clinical rotations.